Prestatyn: Nova

 Previously named the Lido, this leisure and entertainment complex was established in 1923 with an outdoor seawater swimming pool and ballroom.
 A £4.4 million pound investment in 2015 has seen the redevelopment of this complex to include a new facade, entrance and reception area as well as a new bar/restaurant, 60 station fitness suite and children's soft play area.

-Politics

-The town was in the Delyn parliamentary constituency from 1983 to 1997, since when it has been in Vale of Clwyd.
+Governance

+There are two tiers of local government covering Prestatyn: Prestatyn Town Council and Denbighshire County Council.

 For elections to Denbighshire County Council the town is divided into five electoral wards, namely Prestatyn Central, Prestatyn East, Prestatyn Meliden, Prestatyn North and Prestatyn South West.
 For elections to Prestatyn Town Council the town is divided into six wards (with Prestatyn North county ward being subdivided into North and North West).
 Eighteen town councillors are elected.

+The town was in the Delyn parliamentary constituency from 1983 to 1997, then in Vale of Clwyd until 2024, when it became a part of Clwyd East.

+Administrative history

+Prestatyn was formerly part of the ancient parish of Meliden (also called Meliden with Prestatyn) in the historic county of Flintshire.
+When elected parish and district councils were established in 1894 Meliden was given a parish council and included in the St Asaph Rural District.
+A separate urban district called Prestatyn was created from part of Meliden parish in 1896.
+The urban district council built itself a headquarters on Nant Hall Road in 1903.
+Prestatyn Urban District was abolished in 1974, with its area becoming a community instead.
+District-level functions passed to Rhuddlan Borough Council, which was in turn replaced by Denbighshire County Council in 1996.

 Transport

+Rail

 Prestatyn railway station is on the North Wales Coast Line which connects the town with Holyhead to the west and Chester to the east.
+It is run by Transport for Wales.

+Bus

-Bus services are provided by Arriva Buses Wales.
+Bus services are provided by Arriva Buses Wales, which visit Rhyl, Flint, Chester, Colwyn Bay and Llandudno.